 “I will be a voice for you.
 I’m pro-life and pro-Second Amendment.
 I believe in economic opportunity, personal responsibility, limited government, the free enterprise system and a strong national defense.

-“As the daughter of legal immigrants, I oppose porous borders and am committed to fixing our broken immigration system.
+“As the granddaughter of legal immigrants, I oppose porous borders and am committed to fixing our broken immigration system.
 In Congress, I’ll fight for health care security, patient choice and affordability.
 I’ll work to empower our entrepreneurs and let our small businesses dream big dreams.
 And I will fight to restore true fiscal conservatism in Congress and will do everything in my power to force the federal government to live within its means,” Foster said.

 Adrienne Vallejo Foster, a second-generation Hispanic from the 3rd district, recently served as the Region 7 Advocate for the Office of Advocacy at the U.S. Small Business Administration.
 In this role, she worked with small business owners in the 3rd district and the broader Kansas, Missouri, Iowa and Nebraska region.
 She worked alongside state and local government agencies, state legislators, and trade associations, to be the voice of small business and to help small businesses overcome burdensome regulations and other roadblocks.

 Foster previously served as the Mayor of Roeland Park, KS.
 She was also the Executive Director of Kansas Hispanic and Latino American Affairs Commission with the Office of the Governor.
 Foster earned her undergraduate degree from Washburn University, where she studied Public Administration and earned her Master’s degree in Public Administration from the University of Missouri, Kansas City.
 Foster and her husband Stephen have five children.